pkarsy/rcCalibrator/README.md

 application code capable of fixing the RC frequency.
 The prinary purpose of this is to allow UART(Serial) communications.

-### UART problems
+### Serial communication problems
-The use of UART communications introduces unfortunatelly another type of error, because the 8MHz clock speed is not divided exactly with the standard serial bitrates.
+The use of Serial communications introduces unfortunatelly another type of error, because the 8MHz clock speed is not divided exactly with the standard serial bitrates.
 See [wormfood tables](http://wormfood.net/avrbaudcalc.php) at 8Mhz